-Economics of Information and Intellectual Property
+Economics of Information and Intellectual Property (On-campus)

 Information, especially digital information, is different in many ways from other goods and services.
 Yet information is still subject to the laws of economics, and can be protected as intellectual property.
 The purpose of this module is to explore some of the economics of information and the different intellectual property approaches to protecting information.